 This kind of humidifier heats up water to release it as a steam into the air.
 The water gets purified as it heats up and evaporates, although a warm mist humidifier uses more energy than cool-water options.

 Cool mist humidifiers use a high-speed vibration mechanism that releases cool water as a vapor without heating it up.
 The vibration doesn’t make a sound we can hear, though, which is why it’s called ultrasonic.
 You should use purified water with a cool mist humidifier to prevent mineral buildup, but the lower energy use makes it a more environmentally friendly option, and one that can be used for longer periods of time at once.

 Simple humidifiers turn on with a simple switch, but many humidifiers these days come with digital panels that display the humidity level and can run automatically with a timer or a minimum-level activation, much like an air conditioner or heater.

 Humidifiers shouldn’t be positioned to release their vapor directly onto the plants because too much moisture can build up on the leaves or on the soil, encouraging mildew or fungus.
 The humidifier also shouldn’t be kept too close to wood or walls since saturation or condensation can encourage mold growth and its associated damage.
 Some humidifiers have adjustable spouts, and even when pointed away from the plants themselves, the unit will raise the room’s humidity enough to keep your plants happy.

 When using a humidifier, make sure there is air circulation in the room to avoid moisture buildup, condensation, or mold growth.
-Sunlight is also important when raising the humidity in an indoors space to help excess moisture evaporate.
+Sunlight is also important when raising the humidity in an indoor space to help excess moisture evaporate.
 Mold and mildew love cool, dark, damp spaces, so be sure to balance other environmental factors in your space when increasing the humidity levels.

 more about humidity